This chapter has been published in the book

 Soon Alcibiades too was in complete confusion, and Socrates explained

-to him that it was not because he was simply ignorant, but because
+it was not because he was simply ignorant,

 discovered that there were no wise politicians who had been able